xgvargas/js-css-min-django/README.md

 </head>
 ```

+Check this [github](https://github.com/less/less.js) for the less compiler at client side.
 Then simply put this script on the same directory as manager.py.
 Edit the script to adjust your paths to settings.py and to every JS and CSS you whant to merge/minify.
 Like:

 ```python